spacer

 MOBILE STATIONS QSO POINTS MULTIPLIER POINTS

-Each Completed QSO from each Area Activated
+Each Completed QSO from each W.A.B.
+Square Activated

 Per Band